EGI-Federation/cloud-info-provider/README.md

 #### Providers

-Dynamic information is obtained with the middleware providers (OpenStack, ooi, and OpenNebula via rOCCI supported currently).
+Dynamic information is obtained with the middleware providers (e.g. OpenStack, ooi, and OpenNebula via rOCCI supported currently).
 Use the `--middleware` option for specifying the provider to use (see the command help for exact names). cloud-info-provider will fallback to static information defined in the YAML file